Garbage Collection Makes Rust Easier to Use: A Randomized Controlled Trial of the Bronze Garbage Collector: Results

 \subsection{Completion rates}

 We wanted to know whether Bronze participants were more likely to finish either individual parts of the assignment or the assignment as a whole.
 We conducted Fisher's exact tests to compare completion rates (rates of scoring 100\%) on each part of the assignment across conditions.
+This analysis concerns 301 of the 333 total experiment participants, which omits the 10\% of the participants that were withheld for exploratory analysis.
 Completion rates of each part are shown in \cref{fig:all.fractions.completed}.
 For \Ownership, we found no significant difference in completion rate ($p \approx 1.00$).
 Comparing \task{Aliasing}{T} (Traditional) and \task{Aliasing}{B}, we found that Bronze users were significantly more likely to score 100\% ($p \approx .006$).
 The odds ratio was approximately $0.41$, indicating that the odds of finishing for participants \emph{not} using Bronze were approximately $0.41$ times the odds of finishing for participants who DID use Bronze.
 When considering probability of completing all parts, Fisher's exact test indicated no significant difference between conditions ($p \approx .51$).